-As at 31 December 2020, the carrying amount of the Group's trade receivables, net of allowance for expected credit losses (ECL) of \$4,962,000 amounted to \$15,456,000, which represented 21% of its current assets.
+As at 31 December 2021, the carrying amount of the Group's trade receivables, net of allowance for expected credit losses (ECL) of \$3,406,000 amounted to \$20,286,000, which represented 21% of its current assets.

-Due to the inherent risk surrounding the oil and gas industry which the Group operates in, the credit quality of the Group's customers may have impacted, giving rise to increased risks in collection of trade receivables.
+The collectability of trade receivables is a key element of the Group's working capital management and is managed on an ongoing basis by management.
 The Group determines the ECL of trade receivables by making debtor-specific assessment of expected impairment loss for overdue trade receivables and using a provision matrix for remaining trade receivables that is based on its historical credit loss experience, debtors' ability to pay and forward-looking information specific to the debtors and economic environment.
 This assessment requires management to exercise significant judgement.
 Accordingly, we determined this as a key audit matter.

-Our audit procedures included, amongst others, obtaining an understanding of the Group's processes and key controls relating to the monitoring of trade receivables and considering their ageing to identify collection risks as well as the Group's process in determining whether a debtor is credit impaired.
+Our audit procedures included, amongst others, obtaining an understanding of the Group's processes and key controls relating to the monitoring of trade receivables and considering their ageing to identify collection risks, as well as the Group's process in determining whether a debtor is credit impaired.
 We performed audit procedures including, amongst others, reviewing the ECL model used by the management in assessing the recoverability of trade receivables and reviewing management's assessment of the recoverability of long outstanding and overdue trade receivables.
 We tested the reasonableness of management's assumptions and inputs used in the ECL model by comparing to historical credit loss rates, and reviewed data and information that management has used, including consideration of forward-looking information based on specific economic data and relevant considerations of the Covid-19 pandemic.
 We checked the arithmetic accuracy of management's computation of ECL.
 We reviewed the debtor ageing analysis and checked to subsequent receipts from major debtors.
 We obtained documentary evidence, representation and explanations from management to assess the recoverability of long outstanding debts, where applicable.
 In addition, we reviewed the adequacy of the disclosures relating to impairment of trade receivables and credit risk in Note 19 and Note 26(c) to the consolidated financial statements respectively.